-Before an emergency, World Vision monitors signals and indicators to provide early warning and works with communities to help them reduce their vulnerability and risk.
+Before an emergency, we monitor signals and indicators to provide early warning and works with communities to help them reduce their vulnerability and risk.

 We also pre-position relief supplies and prepare staff so they can be deployed within hours of a major emergency.

-This immediate emergency response is followed by a phase of recovery and transition, where World Vision works to help communities get back on their feet, re-establish livelihoods and be more resilient to future hazards.
+This immediate emergency response is followed by a phase of recovery and transition, where we work to help communities get back on their feet, re-establish livelihoods and be more resilient to future hazards.

 - Read the latest stories from our emergency responses around the globe